Concept2vec: Metrics for Evaluating Quality of Embeddings for Ontological Concepts: Evaluation Scenarios

-Ontological concepts $C$ categorize entities by typing them, mainly using \texttt{rdf:type}\footnote{Full URI: http://www.w3.org/1999/02/22-rdf-syntax-ns\#type}.
 In other words, all the entities with a common type share specific characteristics.
 For example, all the entities with the type \texttt{dbo:Country}\footnote{\texttt{dbo:} is the prefix for \url{http://dbpedia.org/ontology/}.} have common characteristics distinguishing them from the entities with the type \texttt{dbo:Person}.

 In this task, our research question is: How far is the categorization aspect of concepts captured (i.e., encoded) by an embedding model?
 In other words, we aim to measure the quality of the embeddings for concepts via observing their behaviour in categorization tasks.
 To do that, we introduce two metrics which evaluate the categorization aspect in an intrinsic manner.